Skip to main content

 There are a few situations where a cross-chain operation is a taxable event, even if it looks like a bridge:

 • Token swaps via bridge aggregators.
 Some aggregators (e.g. certain Hop routes) swap through an intermediate token during the bridge.
-If you send USDC on Ethereum and receive DAI on Arbitrum, that's an exchange of different assets — a disposal.
-ChainTax checks the input and output tokens; if they differ, it classifies as CAPITAL_GAIN rather than TRANSFER.
+If you send USDC on Ethereum and receive DAI on Arbitrum, that's an exchange of different assets, which is a disposal.
+ChainTax checks the input and output tokens; if they differ, it classifies as Disposal rather than Transfer.

 • Wrapped representations with different economics.
-Bridging ETH to a chain that uses a wrapped representation (like WETH on Polygon) is still non-taxable — it's the same asset in a wrapper.
-But bridging ETH and receiving a yield-bearing derivative would be different.
-Standard bridge contracts do not do this.
+Bridging ETH to a chain that uses a wrapped representation (like WETH on Polygon) may support basis carry where the rights and beneficial owner are preserved.
+Receiving a yield-bearing derivative or otherwise different set of rights needs separate analysis.

 Current status of NGNL